-DISCLAIMER: Asbestos fibers are acknowledged carcinogens by the Air Quality Management District, EPA and several State of California governing bodies.
+DISCLAIMER: SoCal Removal or it’s owner Andre Abajian do not perform asbestos surveys however will gladly assist with removal of such hazardous substances throughout California.
+Asbestos fibers are acknowledged carcinogens by the Air Quality Management District, EPA and several State of California governing bodies.
 Inhalation of microscopic asbestos fibers may result in disease of the lungs including asbestosis, lung cancer, and mesothelioma.
 Precautions in this mini guide are not to be your complete solution as rules and regulations change with time.
 Please avoid creating and breathing airborne asbestos particles from materials known or suspected to contain asbestos.
 This website does not address all of the safety concerns.
 It is important to hire appropriate safety and health firms/individuals to assess all hazards and risks associated with asbestos.

 Demolition contractor SoCal Removal recommends structure demolition Asbestos-Containing Material (ACM) surveys and assessments be conducted in general accordance of ASTM E2356 Standard Practice for Comprehensive Building Asbestos Surveys.
 ASTM E2356 meets the